Making Sense of Library Call Numbers

 What Color is Your Spine Label?

-Another clue to finding books is a visual one, i.e., the color of the label cover.
+Another clue to finding books is a visual one, i.e., the color of the label.
 Here is the key:

 - light blue colored labels indicate a book is in the New Books Stacks located on the first floor.

-- dark blue colored labels are for books on the Sociology Cart, first floor of the library
+- dark blue colored labels are for books in the Children's Collection, first floor of the library

 - yellow colored labels are for books or video tapes in the Reference Section, first floor.